longcheng11/NEAL/README.md

 - setup-mininet-eql.py
 - setup-dataprocess.py

->setup-mininet-opt.py is for emulating the networking based on coFlow algorithm.
+>`setup-mininet-opt.py` is for emulating the networking based on coFlow algorithm.   <br/>
->setup-mininet-eql.py does not use coFlow algorithm, which is used as a benchmark networking.
+`setup-mininet-eql.py` does not use coFlow algorithm, which is used as a benchmark networking.   <br/>
->setup-dataprocess.py is used for final data processing.
+`setup-dataprocess.py` is used for final data processing.  <br/>
->Plesae refer to our paper for more detail about the parameters of the experiment setup.
+Plesae refer to our paper for more detail about the parameters of the experiment setup.

 Please follow the steps below for running the emulation code.
 1. Change the file names of workload and bandwidth in setup-mininet-opt.py.
 For example,